By Emily Vernon & Ben Pocock (Updated for 2022)

-We are very excited to announce that both the AirScore and AirScore D&O are going to be included as accredited building certifications for the 2021 GRESB reporting cycle, highlighting the ever-growing value of healthy buildings in ESG.
+We are very excited to announce that both the AirScore and AirScore D&O are once again included as accredited building certifications for the 2022 GRESB reporting cycle, highlighting the ever-growing value of healthy buildings in ESG.

 GRESB provides the leading Environmental, Social and Governance (ESG) benchmark for real asset investments across the world.
 Their ESG data covers $5.3 trillion in real estate and infrastructure value, and is used by more than 100 institutional and financial investors.

-It’s great to be aligned with an organisation that shares our mission to create a healthier and more sustainable future.
+Having supported a number of our clients in securing points towards their GRESB assessments for the 2021 reporting cycle, it’s great to continue our alignment with an organisation that shares our mission to create a healthier and more sustainable future.

 The rise of ESG